harness/developer-hub/docs/software-engineering-insights/sei-metrics-and-insights/planning-sprint-metrics.md

 ---
-title: Sprint metrics
+title: Planning
 description: Use sprint metrics to plan and deliver on sprints more effectively.
-sidebar_position: 50
+sidebar_position: 40
 ---

+This page explains the various sprint metrics and how you can use them to plan and deliver on sprints more effectively.

 Sprint metrics for Scrum teams help you address business problems like:

 * Do teams consistently deliver on sprint plans?
 If not, why?
 * What is the impact of creep or un-estimated tickets on plans?
 * Are teams overburdened or underutilized by the sprint plans?

-This page explains the various sprint metrics and how you can use them to plan and deliver on sprints more effectively.

 ## Sprint metrics